 What does driving school in Ontario include?

-• Teach a review of the rules of the road
+• Teach and review the rules of the road

-• Demonstrate how to properly handle a vehicle, and
+• Demonstrate how to handle a vehicle properly, and

 • Review the process of moving through the licensing journey

-This is a good way for drivers to learn the information they will need in order to be successful during their official driving tests.
-One of the nice things about taking a driving course is that it is now possible to take the majority of classes online.
-This can be especially handy for some young drivers who don’t own their own car, as it can mean they will not need to be present at the driving school to still take the course.
+This is a good way for drivers to learn the information they need to be successful during their official driving tests.
+One of the benefits of taking a driving course is that it is now possible to complete the majority of classes online.
+This can be especially handy for some young drivers who don’t own their car, as it means they won’t need to be present at the driving school to take the course.

 Tips for choosing a reputable driving school